yffenim/automation_scripts/homework/Submission9.md

 # Networking Fundamentals: Homework 9

+### Follow-Up Questions
+- mission 1: why are they still able to send mail if the mail servers are down?

 Your task is a crucial one: Restore the Resistance's core DNS infrastructure and verify that traffic is routing as expected.

 ### Your Objectives: